xXBricksquadXx/node-starter/README.md

 ### Questions/Issues

-Reach me on [Twitter](https://twitter.com/GoCodeFinity) for ❓s or discussion.
+Use the 'comments' section of the [Dev post](https://dev.to/codefinity/node-noob-starter-repo-g31) for ❓s or discussion.

 If it's an actual issue... [open 1.](https://github.com/manavm1990/node-starter/issues)